jaimelias/xy-scale/README.md

 - `arrObj` (Array of Objects): Input data array containing all features and labels.
 - `trainingSplit` (Number, optional): Defines the training dataset size (default `0.8`).
 - `weights` (Object, optional): Feature weights for scaling.
-- `parseLabels` (Function): Custom function to parse labels for each object.
+- `yCallbackFunc` (Function): Custom function to parse labels for each object.
-- `parseFeatures` (Function): Custom function to parse features for each object.
+- `xCallbackFunc` (Function): Custom function to parse features for each object.
 - `forceScaling` (String, optional): Forces a specific scaling approach for each feature.

 #### Features: